cpbotha/cpbotha.github.io/content/posts/2019/whv-171-icemirb/index.md

-Besides the mostly defensible tricks mentioned in the previous section, I did also invest hours in attempting to update the mobile and email-based parts of my personal knowledge management strategy, but these hours led to a less than satisfactory solution.
+Besides the mostly defensible tricks mentioned in the previous section, I did also invest hours in attempting to update the mobile and email-based parts of my personal knowledge management strategy (because [Windows](/2019/04/27/new-laptop-2019/)), but these hours led to a less than satisfactory solution.

 If I have to be honest, it feels like those hours were wasted, although it was